nihilok/assistants/README.md

 #### TODOS:

-- optional local threads API built on top of langchain
 - add postgresql support for data layer
 - add support for more models/APIs
+- improve local thread/conversation handling to better consider max tokens and truncation of conversation history

 ## License